General questions

 Step 1: When you have opened the video link, if prompted, chose ‘accept’ or ‘grant permission’ for Jitsi™ (the video platform) to use your camera and microphone.
 If this does not work, try step 2.

-Step 2: If you are using a PC/laptop with Windows, open ‘Settings’, choose ‘Privacy’, then choose ‘Microphone’ and check that it is enabled (toggle is set to On for ‘Let apps use my microphone’).
+Step 3: If you are using a PC/laptop with Windows, open ‘Settings’, choose ‘Privacy’, then choose ‘Microphone’ and check that it is enabled (toggle is set to On for ‘Let apps use my microphone’).
 If you are experiencing video issues as well, do the same for ‘Camera’.
-If this does not work, try step 3.
+If this does not work (or is not applicable), try step 4.

-Step 3: If you get the message ‘Error obtaining microphone permission’, open the web browser (e.g. Chrome, Firefox, Microsoft Edge etc.) settings and check the ‘Permissions’ are set to allow the use of your camera and microphone.
+Step 4: If you get the error ‘Error obtaining microphone permission’, open the web browser (e.g. Chrome, Firefox, Microsoft Edge etc.) settings and check the ‘Permissions’ are set to allow the use of your camera and microphone.
 You will need to refresh the video page after you save the settings.
-Here are guides on how to do this for each browser: Chrome, Firefox & Microsoft Edge.
-If this does not work, try step 4.
+Here are guides on how to do this for each browser: Chrome, Firefox & Microsoft Edge

-Step 4: Call us.
-If steps 1-3 have not worked, please contact us on 07799162976.
+Step 5: Contact us.
+If steps 1-4 have not worked, please contact us as soon as possible.
 It is likely we will need to create an emergency link using Microsoft™ Teams or Zoom™ which takes a few minutes to set up.

 At present, we are unable to provide a chaperone on the video call however the doctor will be happy for you to bring a family member, friend, or carer in on the call if that would make your experience more comfortable.